sSharonV/Flare-On-Walkthroughs/2014/CH_1/README.md

 ---

-## Step 1: Die Recognizes the File as .NET
+## Step 1: DIE Recognizes the File as .NET

 The first step is to recognize that the file is a `.NET` executable.
 We can use a tool like **Die** to verify the file type.

 ![1 - DIE dotnet](images/1-die-dotnet.png)

 After executing the binary, we observe that it runs and performs some operation, but the secret is not visible yet.